urbanogilson/lavandula/doc/api.md

 get(&app, "/home", home);
 ```

 This line starts the web server.
-Most the application runtime is spent inside this function.
+Most of the application runtime is spent inside this function.

 ```c
 runApp(&app);